mediodiablo/tanukis/src/content/posts/whats with all these photographers.md

 ---
 title: "what's with all these 'photographers'"
-description: "Then again, this year, after leisurely exploring the world of personal blogs, I noticed that many of these websites had a section dedicated to photos.
-A special section, as if the photos were special."
+description: 'then again, this year, after leisurely exploring the world of personal blogs, I noticed that many of these websites had a section dedicated to photos.
+A special section, as if the photos were special.'
 published: 2025-09-11
 updated:
 tags: ['tech', 'ramblings']
 slug: all-these-photographers
 type: post
 site: tanukis.blog
 status: published
 ---

 They always feel like an aimless meandering, but there is a sense of direction in these observations.

 ## noticing it over a decade ago